zixinlee/GA-data-science/West-nile-virus/README.md

 - Gradient boosting
 - XGBoost

-## Conclusion and Recommendations
+## Conclusion and recommendations

-In this analysis, we explored the performance of several models in predicting the presence of WNV in mosquitos.
 Using AUC score and sensitivity as our main evaluation metrics, the Random Forest classifier, which obtained an AUC score of 0.846 and sensitivity of 0.819, was selected as the final production model.

 # ![](data/top20feat.jpg)